 Alisha is so encouraging and walks you through each piece step-by-step.
 I love that you’re using real materials, it makes even your humblest effort seem a little more professional.

-If those seem like a little too much for your kids or you want more of a full curriculum, I think Lindsay Volin’s Home Art Studio (be sure to buy through Homeschool Buyers Co-op and save $) is great.
+If that’s not your style, Lindsay Volin’s Home Art Studio (be sure to buy through Homeschool Buyers Co-op and save $) is great.
 It is more incremental, teaches different techniques and how to use various materials.
 You can also find specific projects to compliment what you are studying.
 This past week my younger girls made African masks following her video.
 You can check out her program and try some free lessons at her website.

 I purchased these two programs when I was a contemplating art class for five children (pricey!) and decided they were worth the investment.

 Sometimes, you’re not up for the huge, make a mess all day project and on those days we do things a little simpler.
 Our drawing books, colored pencils and maybe some YouTube videos.